 Some places have designated studio rental fees for anyone to use the space.
 Others have never had anyone take photos at their business before and would be happy to see it used in that way.
 And finally, others will flat out say no. That’s okay – keep an eye out for other potential locations – I always am!
 That way when a client comes to me with questions, I have an idea for them!

-HOW TO CREATE A BRANDING SHOOT SHOT LIST
+HOW TO CREATE A BRAND PHOTOGRAPHY SHOOT SHOT LIST

 What would you love to see come out of your branding shoot?
 Write it down.